amoweolubusayo/bankApi/README.md

 You can create an account on Atlas and copy your details from your cluster

-In your index.html, and replace the port in the io instance with your the port in your env file.
+In your index.html, replace the port in the io instance with your the port in your env file.
 To view the tiny frontend app locally, run your port e.g localhost:3000/ to test web socket

 IP is limited to 10 requests per call